beacon-biosignals/OndaFormat/README.md

         - `"lpcm"`: signals are stored in raw interleaved LPCM format (see format description below).
         - `"lpcm.zst"`: signals stored in raw interleaved LPCM format and compressed via [`zstd`](https://github.com/facebook/zstd)
     - `file_options`: Either `nil`, or an object where each key-value pair corresponds to a configuration setting for the file format indicated by the signal's `file_extension`.
 For Onda's standard `"lpcm"` and `"lpcm.zst"` file extensions, the only valid `file_options` value is simply `nil`.
 If an Onda reader/writer defines a new `file_extension` value, it must also define the valid `file_options` values corresponding to that `file_extension` value.
 - `annotations`: A set of annotation objects stored as an array.
-As this array represents a set, it is not permitted to contain duplicate objects (as determined by value-equivalence).
-For practicality's sake, however, it is preferable for Onda readers to simply ignore duplicates rather than error upon encountering them.
-Each annotation is a key-value pair associated with a given time window in the corresponding recording and has the following fields:
+Each annotation is a string value associated with a given time window in the corresponding recording and has the following fields:
-    - `key`: The annotation's key as a string.
     - `value`: The annotation's value as a string.
     - `start_nanosecond`: The annotation's start offset in nanoseconds from the beginning of the recording.
 The minimum possible value is `0`.
     - `stop_nanosecond`: The annotation's stop offset in nanoseconds (inclusive) from the beginning of the recording.
 This value must be greater than or equal to the annotation's corresponding `start_nanosecond`.

+    As the `annotations` array represents a set, it is not permitted to contain duplicate objects.
+For practicality's sake, however, it is preferable for Onda readers to simply ignore/merge duplicates rather than error upon encountering them.
+Onda readers are additionally permitted to merge annotations with equal `value`s and directly consecutive and/or overlapping time spans into a single annotation whose `value` is the same, `start_nanosecond` matches the earliest `start_nanosecond`, and `stop_nanosecond` matches the latest `stop_nanosecond`.
 - `custom`: Either `nil`, or a MessagePack value as specified by the dataset author.
 This field can be used to store domain-specific metadata for each recording.

 Except for the `custom` and `file_options` fields, `nil` values are entirely disallowed in recording objects.